jefk/billfriar/README.md

 billfriar
 =========
 billfriar is a replacement for billmonk.

-It is not done yet.
+`cat data | python3.2 friar.py`